When you’re drowning in student loan debt, it can be hard to see the light at the end of the repayment tunnel.

 The student loan refinance option complements the credit union’s Extra Credit Student Loan, which provides students who are heading to college or are already in school with funding to cover the gap left by other aid.

-Remember that you can deduct up to $2,500 in qualified student loan interest from your taxable income.
+Remember that you can deduct some of your qualified student loan interest from your taxable income.

 Take advantage of loan forgiveness programs.